acmmm-23/CWTVLAD/README.md

 ![image](https://github.com/acmmm-23/CWTVLAD/blob/main/figs/cwtvlad_quantitative%20results.png)

-From the above table, we can see that our method outperforms other baseline methods on most of the benchmarks with lower complexity.
+From the above table, we can see that our method outperforms other baseline methods on all the benchmarks with lower complexity.
 You can get some ideas of why our trained networks perform better from the following figure:

 ![image](https://github.com/acmmm-23/CWTVLAD/blob/main/figs/cwtvlad_qualitative%20results.png)

-As can be seen, our model focuses on discriminative regions (e.g. buildings, signs), while the other two models falsely focus on dynamic objects or obstacles (e.g. pedestrians, cars, trees and light).
+As can be seen, our model focuses on discriminative regions (e.g. signs, buildings), while the other two models falsely focus on dynamic objects or obstacles (e.g. pedestrians, light, cars and trees).

 ## Preparation